Table of Contents Show

 5. Dauphin Island

 You are in New Orleans and want to know about New Orleans beaches.
 Head towards Dauphin Island, a barrier island in the South of Mobile Bay in the Gulf of Mexico.
-A three-mile high-rise bridge takes you the Dauphin Island, and you can enjoy the picturesque beaches and beachfront parks seamlessly.
+A three-mile high-rise bridge takes you to Dauphin Island, and you can enjoy the picturesque beaches and beachfront parks seamlessly.
 Dauphin Island is pet friendly, and though the drive to Dauphin Island is scenic, it is easily reached by ferry.
 If you are visiting Orange Beach, hopping over to Dauphin Island by ferry is easy.

 Since Dauphin Island is just over a two-hour drive from New Orleans, many visitors who go to New Orleans visit the beach, and it can be said to be one of the popular beaches near New Orleans.
 The Dauphin Island Sea Lab is known for its research and marine center, and the Alabama Aquarium here is educational and informative.